 Biology

-Biology is the study of life and all its remarkable forms and processes.
-Drake University’s biology program uses an inquiry-based and integrated approach throughout the curriculum, instead of traditional lectures and labs.
+Description of Program Biology is the study of life and all its remarkable forms and processes.
+Drake University’s Biology Department utilizes inquiry-based labs integrated with active-learning lectures throughout the curriculum.
 This modern approach engages students in scientific methods and research from the first year of study, giving you, the student, a jump-start on developing skills in research, critical thinking, scientific communication, and data analysis.

-Your coursework toward a Bachelor of Arts or Bachelor of Science in Biology will expose you to microscopic cells, complex ecosystems, and everything in between (and beyond).
-Drake’s biology curriculum is designed to provide your with a strong foundation of biological understanding in a variety of areas- but you have the ability to delve more deeply into disciplines of your choosing to prepare for graduate or professional programs.
+Coursework toward a Bachelor of Arts or Bachelor of Science in Biology exposes students to microscopic cells, complex ecosystems, and everything in between (and beyond).
+Drake’s biology curriculum is designed to provide students with a strong foundation of biological understanding in a variety of areas.
+Students can also delve more deeply into disciplines of their choosing to prepare for graduate or professional programs, careers in the health sciences industry, or other areas in the biological sciences.

-A degree in biology will prepare you for both advanced studies and a career after graduation.
-Students who earn a B.S. or B.A. degree in biology and who meet the entrance requirements may apply to schools of medicine, dentistry, optometry, podiatry, chiropractic medicine, veterinary medicine, physical therapy or other health related programs.
-Further opportunities include advanced study in graduate school or career positions with industry, government or private agencies in biologically related fields such as biotechnology, conservation biology, marine science, environmental science, agriculture, and forensic science.
+Careers and Internships A degree in Biology will prepare you for both advanced studies and a career after graduation.
+Students who earn a B.S. or B.A. degree in biology and who meet the entrance requirements may apply to schools of medicine, dentistry, optometry, podiatry, chiropractic medicine, veterinary medicine, physical therapy, or other health related programs.
+Further opportunities include advanced study in graduate school or career positions with industry, government, or private agencies in biologically related fields such as biotechnology, conservation biology, marine science, environmental science, agriculture, and forensic science.

-As a biology major, you will have opportunities to apply what you are learning through individualized internship opportunities both on campus and in Des Moines, Iowa's capital and largest city.
-In addition to performing research with biology faculty, our students have recently held internships at Des Moines University (medical school), Pioneer Hi-Bred, Kemin Industries, Des Moines Blank Park Zoo, local clinics and hospitals, the Iowa Natural Heritage Foundation, and other venues near Drake or their hometowns.
+As a Biology major, you will have opportunities to apply what you are learning through individualized internship opportunities both on campus and in Des Moines, Iowa's capital and largest city.
+In addition to performing research with biology faculty, our students have recently held internships at Des Moines University (medical school), DuPont-Pioneer, Kemin Industries, Des Moines Blank Park Zoo, local clinics and hospitals, the Iowa Natural Heritage Foundation, Neil Smith Wildlife Refuge, and other venues near Drake or their hometowns.

 As a Drake student, you will also have the opportunity to present your personal research at the annual Drake University Conference on Undergraduate Research in the Sciences (DUCURS) as well as regional and national meetings.
 Drake also offers you the opportunity to participate in the Drake University Science Collaborative Institute (DUSCI), an on-campus network of faculty and research students.